will-the-g/CPSC_298_LLM/lectures/lecture06.md

 - * Core repo cloned and forked; ssh keys setup
 - * Added GitHub user jeffrey-l-turner as a collaborator to your forked repo
 - * Discord CI channel notifications for push pull
 - * Pull Request for homework submitted to YOUR fork, not mine...
+Should be up to date with GitHub.
+If not, please DM.
 - * If on Windows, WSL installed and used
 - * Should be able to:
 ```